SuperDARNCanada/data_flow/README.md

 - inotify_daemons - Scripts that use `inotifywait` to monitor the data flow and trigger scripts once the preceding script has finished execution.
 These scripts are to be set up as a `systemd` service.
 Example service files are within the `inotify_daemons/services/` directory.
-- library - Bash functions used by data flow scripts.
+- library - Bash and python functions used by data flow scripts.
 - tools - Various scripts used alongside the data flow.
 Ex: log parsing scripts
 - script_archive - Old unused data flow scripts.